-The Indian Journal of VLSI Design (IJVLSID) is half yearly international journal, being published in the months of March and September by Lattice Science Publication (LSP) Bhopal (M.P.), India since year 2021.
+The Indian Journal of VLSI Design (IJVLSID) is having ISSN 2582-8843 (online), half yearly international journal, being published in the months of March and September by Lattice Science Publication (LSP) Bhopal (M.P.), India since year 2021.

 What is Open Access?